-- 1. Perform any service for the District for receipt or payment of any compensation, other than the compensation provided for the performance of his or her official duties with the District, in excess of five hundred dollars per transaction or five thousand dollars per year, except on transactions made pursuant to an award on a contract let or sale made after public notice and competitive bidding, provided that the bid or offer is the lowest received. - 2.
-Sell, rent or lease to the District any property in excess of five hundred dollars per transaction or five thousand dollars per year, unless the transaction is made pursuant to an award on a contract let or sale made after public notice and in the case of property other than real property, competitive bidding, provided that the bid or offer accepted is the lowest received; - 3.
-Participate in any matter, directly or indirectly, in which he or she attempts to influence any decision of the District, when he or she knows the result of such decision may be the acceptance of the performance of a service or the sale, rental, or lease of any property to the District for consideration in excess of five hundred dollars value per transaction or five thousand dollars per year to him or her, to his or her spouse, to a dependent child in his or her custody or to any business with which he or she is associated unless the transaction is made pursuant to an award on a contract let or sale made after public notice and in the case of property other than real estate, competitive bidding, provided that the bid or offer accepted is the lowest received;
+- 1. Perform any service for the District in which he or she is an officer or employee or over which he or she has supervisory power for receipt or payment of any compensation, other than the compensation provided for the performance of his or her official duties with the District, in excess of five hundred dollars per annumtransaction or five thousand dollars per year, except on transactions made pursuant to an award on a contract let or sale made after public notice and competitive bidding, provided that the bid or offer is the lowest received. - 2.
+Sell, rent or lease any property to the District in which he or she is an officer or employee or over which he or she has supervisory power and received consideration therefore any property in excess of five hundred dollars per transaction or five thousand dollars per year, unless the transaction is made pursuant to an award on a contract let or sale made after public notice and in the case of property other than real property, competitive bidding, provided that the bid or offer accepted is the lowest received; - 3.
+Participate in any matter, directly or indirectly, in which he or she attempts to influence any decision of any officer or employee or over which he or she has supervisory powerthe District, when he or she knows the result of such decision may be the acceptance of the performance of a service or the sale, rental, or lease of any property to that agencythe District for consideration in excess of five hundred dollars value per annumtransaction or five thousand dollars per year to him or her, to his or her spouse, to a dependent child in his or her custody or to any business with which he or she is associated unless the transaction is made pursuant to an award on a contract let or sale made after public notice and in the case of property other than real estate, competitive bidding, provided that the bid or offer accepted is the lowest received; - 4.
+Perform any services during the time of his or her office or employment for any consideration from any person, firm, or corporation, other than the compensation provided for the performance of his or her official-duties with the District, by which service he or she attempts to influence a decision in which he or she is an officer or employee or over which he or she has supervisory powerof the District; - 5.
+Perform any service for consideration, during For one year after following the termination of his or her office or employment, with the District, perform any service for consideration, by which performance he or she attempts to influence a decision in which he or she was an officer or employee or over which he or she had supervisory power, except that this provision shall not be construed to prohibit any person from performing such service and receiving compensation therefore, in any adversary proceeding or in the preparation or filing of any public document or to prohibit an employee of the executive department from being employed by any other department, division or agency of the executive branch of state governmentDistrict;

-- 4. Perform any services during the time of his or her employment for any consideration from any person, firm, or corporation, other than the compensation provided for the performance of his or her duties with the District, by which service he or she attempts to influence a decision of the District; - 5.
-For one year following the termination of employment with the District, perform any service for consideration, by which performance he or she attempts to influence a decision of the District; - 6.
-At any time after employment with the District, perform any service for any consideration for any person, firm or corporation in relation to any case, decision, proceeding or application with respect to which he or she was directly concerned or in which he or she personally participated during the period of his or her employment with the District.
+6. PerformAt any time after employment with the District, perform any service for any consideration for any person, firm or corporation after termination of his or her employment in relation to any case, decision, proceeding or application with respect to which he or she was directly concerned or in which he or she personally participated during the period of his or her service or employment, with the District.